Tihir Sarkar’s practice focuses on mergers and acquisitions, private equity, and restructuring transactions.

 A number of Middle Eastern sovereign wealth funds on M&A matters.

-TPG in its acquisition of the wholesale trading, institutional sales and franchise businesses of Vishal Retail Limited, the first significant distressed asset buyout in India; and TPG Growth in its acquisition of approximately 10% of the enlarged ordinary share capital of Greenko Group.
+TPG in its acquisition of the wholesale trading, institutional sales and franchise businesses of Vishal Retail Limited, the first significant distressed asset buyout in India; and TPG Growth in its acquisition of approximately 10 percent of the enlarged ordinary share capital of Greenko Group.

 Dhabi Group in the merger of Warid and Mobilink, the first merger in the mobile telecommunications sector in Pakistan.

-Helios Investment Partners in connection with the formation of its second private equity fund, Helios Investors II, with aggregate commitments from investors of over $900 million; and in connection with a number of investments including in its acquisition of a 25% stake in a joint venture vehicle established by Portugal Telecom to hold all of its telecommunications assets and interests in sub-Saharan Africa valued at $1.2 billion, its Sh11 billion ($165 million) acquisition of a 24.99% stake in Equity Bank Ltd, and in its equity investment in First City Monument Bank.
+Helios Investment Partners in connection with the formation of its second private equity fund, Helios Investors II, with aggregate commitments from investors of over $900 million; and in connection with a number of investments including in its acquisition of a 25 percent stake in a joint venture vehicle established by Portugal Telecom to hold all of its telecommunications assets and interests in sub-Saharan Africa valued at $1.2 billion, its Sh11 billion ($165 million) acquisition of a 24.99 percent stake in Equity Bank Ltd, and in its equity investment in First City Monument Bank.

 African Resources Limited in its partial offer to acquire Hambledon Mining Plc.

-ArcelorMittal in its $810 million acquisition of London Mining Brasil from London Mining plc and in its simultaneous $40.5 million acquisition of an 80% stake in Adriana Resources’ planned port facility located in the Third District of the City of Mangaratiba.
+ArcelorMittal in its $810 million acquisition of London Mining Brasil from London Mining plc and in its simultaneous $40.5 million acquisition of an 80 percent stake in Adriana Resources’ planned port facility located in the Third District of the City of Mangaratiba.